-From the structural point of view, the brain comprises highly intricate networks between neurons, nuclei and areas.
+From the structural point of view, the brain comprises highly intricate networks between neurons, nuclei, and areas.
 From the functional perspective, the brain can express a large variety of dynamical patterns, ranging from highly synchronous (sleep, deep anaesthesia, epilepsy) to asynchronous states (awake, attention).
-There are other conditions in which different functional states are expressed, as in the presence of drugs (e.g. anaesthesia), or in pathological conditions (e.g. disorders of consciousness, stroke, epilepsia).
+There are other conditions in which different functional states are expressed, as in the presence of drugs (e.g., anaesthesia), or in pathological conditions (e.g., disorders of consciousness, stroke, epilepsy).
 In this focus area, we aim at the multiscale understanding of different brain states and how they can support consciousness and cognition.
 It is also our objective to obtain a better, mechanism-based quantification of consciousness levels and contents, as well as new approaches to the treatment of alterations of consciousness following brain damage.
-To achieve these objectives, we have a collaborative approach between 40 research groups, comprising a large variety of experimental, clinical, analytical and computational methodologies that aim at advancing our understanding of how cognition and consciousness emerge from brain networks.
-We work hand in hand with philosophers and ethicists to develop a philosophical and ethical framework for the experimental and computational explorations of cognition and consciousness.
+To achieve these objectives, we have collaborated with 40 research groups, comprising a large variety of experimental, clinical, analytical, and computational methodologies that aimed at advancing our understanding of how cognition and consciousness emerge from brain networks.
+We worked hand in hand with philosophers and ethicists to develop a philosophical and ethical framework for the experimental and computational explorations of cognition and consciousness.

 Cognition: Object recognition

-To enable perception and recognition of objects through multiple senses, the brain has to segregate (separately identify) and integrate information about their properties.
+To enable perception and recognition of objects through multiple senses, the brain must segregate (separately identify) and integrate information about their properties.
 We do not yet understand how these fundamental processes are mediated by neural mechanisms, especially in the neocortex.
-We investigate critical questions that remain open: how does the brain construct the kind of representations of objects we become aware of?
+We investigated critical questions that remain open: how does the brain construct the kind of representations of objects we become aware of?
 How is it that, in perception, we have the experience of a specific view on an object, but also recognize its identity despite variations in position or viewing angle?
 And how are cortical circuits involved in object representations?
 Which cortical laminae and cell types are involved?
 How can local and long-range circuit mechanisms involving specific cell types with dendritic interactions shape multisensory integration?
 How can computational mechanisms be scaled up to comprise larger networks, dynamically performing perceptual and cognitive operations?
 What role do motor systems and the principle of active sensing play in multisensory segregation and integration?
-By means of experimental models, data analytics, computational models, multi-scale simulations and research in neurorobotics, we are implementing object recognition in an artificial, multisensory agent that uses this cognitive capability to navigate through environments.
+By means of experimental models, data analytics, computational models, multi-scale simulations and research in neurorobotics, now available in EBRAINS, we were implementing object recognition in an artificial, multisensory agent that used this cognitive capability to navigate through environments.